-Have you ever been to a perfumery and seen that the fragrance you are looking for comes in various perfume concentrations?
+Have you ever been to a perfume shop and seen that the fragrance you are looking for comes in various perfume concentrations?
 You are not the only one.

-As if that wasn't confusing enough, sometimes perfumes that come in Eau de Parfum (EdP) concentration smell completely different than their Eau de Toilette (EdT) or Extrait de Parfum (ExP) counterpart.
+If that wasn't confusing enough, sometimes perfumes that come in Eau de Parfum (EdP) concentration smell completely different from their Eau de Toilette (EdT) or Extrait de Parfum (ExP) counterpart.

-However, learning the difference between these strengths and concentrations can make your shopping experience a bit better.
+However, learning the difference between these strengths and concentrations can make your shopping experience a little better.

 The terms refer to the oil concentration of the raw material that affects the longevity and projection of the perfume.
 Although EdP may have more perfume oils than EdT, it is not uncommon to find that EdT projects better than EdP.

-This is because perfume yields more when less perfume oil is diluted with alcohol within the fragrance bottle.
+This is because the perfume performs better when less perfume oil is diluted in alcohol within the fragrance bottle.

 These are the most commonly used fragrance concentrations: